mliebelt/pgn-parser/README.md

       ]
     }

+See the example 'doc/read-sample.js' that can be directly used in the shell: `node doc/read-sample.js`.

 ## How to use it as an CLI?

 You can use `pgn-parser` as a command line tool for parsing PGN files to JSON